Roadmarks: Structure and characters

-The novel postulates a road that travels through time, with a nexus placed every few years where a handful of specially gifted people are able to get on and off.
+The novel postulates a road that travels through time, with a nexus placed every few years, where a handful of specially gifted people are able to enter and exit.
 The plot involves a series of assassination attempts on the protagonist, with short vignettes on each of the would-be assassins.

-The book has two poetry collections as characters.
-Les Fleurs du Mal by Charles Baudelaire and Leaves of Grass by Walt Whitman appear as cybernetic extensions of themselves.
-They are companions of the protagonist and his son Randy, and referred to as "Flowers" and "Leaves" respectively.
-They talk, argue and frequently quote their own content, exhibiting human-like levels of intelligence.
+The book has two poetry collections as characters; Les Fleurs du Mal by Charles Baudelaire and Leaves of Grass by Walt Whitman appear as cybernetic extensions of themselves.
+The collections are companions to the protagonist and his son Randy, and they are referred to as "Flowers" and "Leaves" respectively.
+The collections talk, argue, and often quote their own content, exhibiting human-like levels of intelligence.

 The novel alternates between non-linear "Two" and linear "One" chapters.
-According to Zelazny:
+Zelazny explains as follows:

 I did not decide until I was well into the book that since there was really two time-situations being dealt with (on-Road and off-Road—with off-Road being anywhen in history), I needed only two chapter headings, One and Two, to let the reader know where we are.
 And since the Twos were non-linear, anyway, I clipped each Two chapter into a discrete packet, stacked them and then shuffled them before reinserting them between the Ones.
 It shouldn't have made any difference, though I wouldn't have had the guts to try doing that without my experience with my other experimental books and the faith it had given me in the feelings I'd developed toward narrative."

-The book's editor was confused by the "Two" chapters and required Zelazny to rearrange the order of a few of them before publication.
+The book's editor was confused by the "Two" chapters and required Zelazny to rearrange the order of several before publication.